 Although most open source developers would probably hate to admit it, marketing works.
 Good marketing can create buzz around an open source product, even to the point where hardheaded coders find themselves having vaguely positive thoughts about the software for reasons they can't quite put their finger on.
 It is not my purpose here to dissect the arms-race dynamics of marketing in general.
 Any corporation involved in free software will eventually find itself considering how to market themselves, the software, or their relationship to the software.
-The advice below is about how to avoid common pitfalls in such an effort; see also the section called “Publicity” in Chapter 6, Communications.

-For the sake of keeping the volunteer developer community on your side, it is very important not to say anything that isn't demonstrably true.
+For the sake of keeping the developer community on your side, it is very important not to say anything that isn't demonstrably true.
 Audit all claims carefully before making them, and give the public the means to check your claims on their own.
 Independent fact checking is a major part of open source, and it applies to more than just the code.

 Naturally no one would advise companies to make unverifiable claims anyway.
 But with open source activities, there is an unusually high quantity of people with the expertise to verify claims—people who are also likely to have high-bandwidth Internet access and the right social contacts to publicize their findings in a damaging way, should they choose to.
 When Global Megacorp Chemical Industries pollutes a stream, that's verifiable, but only by trained scientists, who can then be refuted by Global Megacorp's scientists, leaving the public scratching their heads and wondering what to think.
 On the other hand, your behavior in the open source world is not only visible and recorded, it is also easy for many people to check it independently, come to their own conclusions, and spread those conclusions by word of mouth.
 These communications networks are already in place; they are the essence of how open source operates, and they can be used to transmit any sort of information.
 Refutation is usually difficult, if not impossible—especially when what people are saying is true.

 For example, it's okay to refer to your organization as having "founded project X" if you really did.
 But don't refer to yourself as the "makers of X" if most of the code was written by outsiders.
-Conversely, don't claim to have a deeply involved volunteer developer community if anyone can look at your repository and see that there are few or no code changes coming from outside your organization.
+Conversely, don't claim to have a deeply involved, broad-based developer community if anyone can look at your repository and see that there are few or no code changes coming from outside your organization.

 Once I saw an announcement by a very well-known computer company, stating that they were releasing an important software package under an open source license.
 When the initial announcement came out, I took a look at their now-public version control repository and saw that it contained only three revisions.
 In other words, they had done an initial import of the source code, but hardly anything had happened since then.
 That in itself was not worrying—they'd just made the announcement, after all.
 There was no reason to expect a lot of development activity right away.